Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document describes a best practice for ingesting
+   This document describes a specification for ingesting
-   encoded media content from a live source such as a
+   encoded media content from a ingest source such as a
-   live video encoder towards distributed media
+   live video encoder downstream, for example towards distributed media processing entities.
-   processing entities.
-Examples of such entities
-   include media packagers, publishing points,
-   streaming origins and content delivery networks.
+   Examples of such entities include media packagers, publishing points, streaming origins and content delivery networks.
-   The combination of live sources ingesting
+   The combination of ingest sources ingesting
    media and distributed media processing entities
    is important in practical video streaming deployments.
    In such deployments, interoperability between
-   live sources and downstream processing
+   ingest sources and downstream processing
    entities can be challenging.
    This challenge comes from the fact that
    there are multiple levels of interoperability